-Looking at the sketches of other artists can be inspiring and help you on your way to building a sketching habit.
+Get great sketching ideas by looking at the sketches of other artists!
+Observation of other artists can be inspiring and help you on your way to building a sketching habit.
 Seeing beautiful drawing would make anyone want to draw more!
-Also, looking at the sketch books of others gives ample ideas of what to sketch as well as of course how to improve.
-If you want to improve your drawing, then look at great drawings. 🙂

 Expose yourself to the drawings of Leonardo da Vinci, Ingres and Edgar Degas.
 You can find many of their drawings online by doing simple searching.
 If you want to take it a step further, I would recommend for you to do some copies of drawings you like.
 This will help you to improve your drawing skills by absorbing the drawing skills of the masters.

 Draw your friends

 If you are social and spend a lot of time hanging out with your friends (or even if you are not that social!) then drawing your friends is a great opportunity.
 By drawing your friends you can get so many great sketching ideas.
 Plus, it is a great way for you to learn to draw people and work in a spontaneous manner.
 As you cannot expect your friends to stand still for you all the time.
 Because of this, you can create more gestural drawings and learn how to capture someone very quickly.

 Take a look at the image directly above from Edgar Degas’ sketch book.
 He captured multiple, different quick poses on one page despite peoples quick movements.
 This exercise will help you to think and act quickly.

 However, if you can try to also draw people who are holding a pose.
 This will help you also develop accuracy as you draw.
 Here is a portrait sketch tutorial to help you see the process.